RileyLin/brainwave/README.md

 - **Connection Status:** Tracks WebSocket connections and disconnections.
 - **Data Transmission:** Logs the size and status of audio chunks being processed and sent.
 - **Error Reporting:** Captures and logs any errors or exceptions, facilitating easier debugging and maintenance.

 ---

+## Chrome Extension

+Brainwave now includes a Chrome extension that allows you to use the speech recognition capabilities directly in any web page.
+This is particularly useful for quickly inputting text into chat boxes, forms, or any text field on the web.

+### Features

+- Real-time speech recognition with direct text injection into active text fields
+- Works with standard input fields, textareas, and contenteditable elements (like in Google Docs, chat apps, etc.)
+- Easy toggle recording with visual status indicators
+- Configurable server URL for connecting to your Brainwave backend
+- Settings persistence across browser sessions

+### Installation

+1. Start the Brainwave server (follow instructions in the [Deployment](#deployment) section)
+2. Install the extension in Chrome:
+   - Open Chrome and navigate to `chrome://extensions/`
+   - Enable "Developer mode" using the toggle in the top-right corner
+   - Click "Load unpacked" and select the `extension` directory from this repository
+   - The Brainwave extension icon should appear in your browser toolbar

+### Usage

+1. Click the Brainwave icon in your toolbar to open the popup
+2. Focus on any text input field where you want to insert text
+3. Click "Start Recording" and begin speaking
+4. The transcribed text will be automatically inserted into the focused field
+5. Click "Stop Recording" when finished

+For more details, see the [extension README](extension/README.md).

+---